1992 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Circulated 1992 nickels are worth face value.
 A regular 1992-D nickel in MS condition is worth around $3.80, while a Full Steps version commands $13.00.

-At the MS67 Full Steps level, auction records show the 1992-D reaching $3,760 and the 1992-P at $1,725.
+Values increase significantly at higher grades.
+An MS66 Full Steps example is valued around $38 for the 1992-P and $40 for the 1992-D. At the MS67 Full Steps level, the 1992-D holds an auction record of $3,760 (Heritage Auctions, January 2016) and the 1992-P achieved $1,725.
 Proof coins in PR70 DCAM have sold for up to $940 at auction.

 3. How do I tell if my 1992 Nickel is valuable?